github/codeql/CONTRIBUTING.md

 1. **Consult the documentation for query writers**

    There is lots of useful documentation to help you write CodeQL queries, ranging from information about query file structure to language-specific tutorials.
-For more information on the documentation available, see [Writing QL queries](https://help.semmle.com/QL/learn-ql/writing-queries/writing-queries.html) on [help.semmle.com](https://help.semmle.com).
+For more information on the documentation available, see [Writing CodeQL queries](https://codeql.github.com/docs/writing-codeql-queries/) and the [CodeQL documentation](https://codeql.github.com/docs).

 2. **Format your code correctly**